Cosmological Constraints on 4D Einstein-Gauss-Bonnet Gravity and Kaniadakis Holographic Dark Energy: Implications for Black Hole Shadows: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we have constructed a unified framework to bridge the gap between global cosmological expansion and local strong-field astrophysics.
-By immersing 4D Einstein-Gauss-Bonnet (EGB) black holes in a Kaniadakis Holographic Dark Energy (KHDE) cosmology, we explored how the interplay of modified gravity, dynamic dark energy accretion, and plasma environments shapes the observable properties of supermassive black holes.
+In this work, we constructed a unified framework connecting global cosmological expansion to local strong-field observables.
+By embedding 4D Einstein--Gauss--Bonnet (EGB) black holes in a Kaniadakis holographic dark energy (KHDE) cosmology, we examined how modified gravity, dynamical dark-energy accretion, and dispersive plasma jointly affect the secular evolution and observable shadow properties of supermassive black holes.

-Our investigation began with a rigorous MCMC analysis of the background cosmology using Cosmic Chronometers and Type Ia Supernovae.
-The data statistically favor a phantom-like equation of state for the KHDE model ($c = 0.704 \pm 0.356$), suggesting that the late-time universe is dominated by a fluid with $w < -1$.
-Regarding the gravitational sector, the EGB coupling constant is constrained to $\alpha = 0.146 \pm 0.133$.
-Crucially, we identified a strict empirical lower bound at $\alpha \approx -0.030$, which aligns with the theoretical stability condition required for a real-valued Hubble parameter.
-This result permits the ``bouncing universe'' branch ($\alpha < 0$) only within a narrow window close to General Relativity.

-Building on these constraints, we modeled the secular evolution of supermassive black holes under the assumption of a constant effective accretion efficiency ($4\pi A = 0.1$).
-We found that the preferred phantom cosmology induces a ``negative accretion'' process, implying that black holes were effectively more massive in the past.
-This leads to a non-monotonic evolution of the shadow radius in an optical vacuum: the shadow size initially increases with redshift, peaks at the phantom crossing point ($z \approx 0.25$), and then decreases.
-While the magnitude of this evolution scales with the accretion parameter $A$, the morphological trend is robustly determined by the dark energy equation of state.
-Furthermore, the EGB coupling $\alpha$ introduces a vertical stratification in the shadow size, thereby breaking the degeneracy between mass accretion history and gravitational geometry.

-However, the inclusion of a realistic dispersive plasma environment fundamentally alters this picture.
-Our analysis reveals that the cosmological evolution of the plasma density ($\rho_{plasma} \propto (1+z)^3$) acts as the dominant factor determining the shadow's optical appearance.
-The increasing plasma density at high redshifts suppresses the refractive index, creating a diverging lens effect that overpowers the intrinsic phantom mass growth regardless of the specific accretion efficiency.
-Consequently, the absolute shadow size is observed to shrink with redshift, inverting the trend predicted by vacuum models.